UVicLibrary/Vault/documentation/Developing_with_Docker.md

 **Do not run docker-compose down unless you want all your Solr data to be wiped.**
 5. To start up everything again, run `docker-compose up -d` as before

-See the [Multitenancy instructions page](./Multitenancy.md) to learn how to create your first tenant.
+See the [Multitenancy instructions page](./Multitenancy.md) to learn how to create your first tenant, or see [instructions for setting up the test environment](./Multitenancy.md#set-up-testing-rspec).

 **Note**
 Unlike Hyrax or Hyku, we don't start the server automatically when starting up Docker.
 This gives us more